killermann/facilitator-cards/content/cards/pro-con-lists.md

 ---

-Using separate flipchart sheets, generate a pro (in favor of) list and con (against) list regarding a potential plan, goal, or strategy.
-Welcome all suggestions (from the petty to the massive) and record them on the appropriate list.
+Using separate flipchart sheets, generate a pro (in favor of) list and con (against) list regarding your potential option.
+Welcome all suggestions (from the petty to the massive) and record them on the appropriate list, scribing any share that is unique.
+Continue until you run out of input, time, or the decision becomes obvious.